Plan. Achieve.

 -

-In this introductory webinar, we will provide an overview of instructional design, a systematic process for planning a course.
+In this introductory workshop, we will provide an overview of instructional design, a systematic process for planning a course.
 You will begin to build a course design framework and walk away with tools and resources to customize your course plan.
 Please come prepared with a course or instructional topic to work on during the session.
-You will be asked to:

 *Identify situational factors impacting your course.